Elektrobit/ebcl_template/docs/setup.md

 If you don’t want to use VS Code, or you want to integrate the EBcL SDK in your CI workflows, you can use the dev container stand-alone.
 For more details on how to do this, take a look at [dev container](https://github.com/Elektrobit/ebcl_dev_container).

-### Enabling nested virtualization for KVM support

-The Linux KVM technology allows running virtual machines, for the same CPU architecture as the host, with almost native speed.
-To make use of this in VirtualBox, you need to disable the Windows Hypervisor.
-Please be aware that this may affect other virtualization tooling like Windows WSL.
-To disable the Windows Hypervisor, open a PowerShell as Administrator, and run `bcdedit /set hypervisorlaunchtype off`.
-Afterwards, you need to reboot your Windows machine.

-After the reboot, you can enable nested virtualization for your VirtualBox VM by editing the machine, choosing _System > CPU_ and enabling the checkbox for nested VT-x/AMD-V.